portsoc/hangman-in-branches/README.md

 Use what you have learned in the lessons to fix this issue.

 **Hint:** Use your browser's developer tools and set breakpoints within the source code.
+Alternatively, you can use the `debugger` keyword to set a breakpoint in the code.

 For more information, visit the documentation page on [breakpoints in Chrome](https://developer.chrome.com/docs/devtools/javascript/breakpoints/).
 Check the content of hits and misses to see if they update on time or if the problem is from something else.